IIlllII/bitbreeds-webrtc/README.md

 ----------------

 ### Goal
-The goal for bitbreeds-webrtc is to eventually make a simple Java API for talking directly to one or several browsers or other WebRTC peers through an unordered/unreliable or unordered/reliable DataChannel.
+The goal for bitbreeds-webrtc is to eventually make a simple Java peer for talking directly to one or several browsers or other WebRTC peers through an unordered/unreliable or unordered/reliable DataChannel.